String Theory from Maximal Supersymmetry: 6-point EFT Amplitudes with N=4 SUSY

 There are two helicity sectors of the 6-point amplitude to study.
 The MHV sector is very similar to the 5-point MHV sector and yields no constraints on the 4-point Wilson coefficients; we present the analysis in Appendix \ref{app:6-point_ampls}.
 The NMHV sector is much more nontrivial and is the subject of this section.

 We begin in Section \ref{sec:NMHV_SUSY_Ward_id} with the derivation of the $\mathcal{N}=4$ SUSY constraint for a particular 6-scalar NMHV amplitude and its cyclic permutations.
-Next, in Section \ref{sec:SYM_6pt_ansatz}, we derive the most general bottom-up EFT ansatz for the 6-scalar amplitude, and in Section \ref{sec:SYM_nonlinear_constraints} we combine the results of the previous two subsections to derive nonlinear constraints on the 4-point Wilson coefficients.
+Next, in Section \ref{sec:SYM_6pt_ansatz}, we derive the most general bottom-up EFT ansatz for the 6-scalar amplitude, and in Section \ref{sec:SYM_nonlinear_constraints} we combine the results of the previous two subsections to derive nonlinear constraints on the 4-point Wilson coefficients assuming the absence of Levi–Civita contractions in the local contact terms.
 In Section \ref{sec:consequences} we discuss some immediate consequences of the nonlinear constraints in the context of the open string amplitude, and give examples of other 4-point amplitudes that are ruled out.